There is no more important space on your resume than that first section after your name. Alas, I rarely see it used to good effect.

 Although cover letters allow you to “cover” matters perhaps not easily “covered” in your resume, more often than not your cover letter isn’t sent to the decision maker.
 In a very real sense, your resume stands alone and needs to be done in such a way that it gets the job done.

 If you agree that you never get a second chance to make a good first impression, that first section sets the stage for what follows.
 By taking the time to really focus on your value added, the summary section can allow you to do things that many folks try to do by using a functional resume.
 (A functional resume, as everyone knows, is used to hide problems in your work history.
 Therefore if someone is using a functional resume, they must have something to hide.
-I wonder what?)
+I wonder what it is?)

 In very much the same way you need to build your 90-second announcement, the summary is a place to stake out your territory and make some claims that are supported in the information which follows.